Partial Gastrectomy

 The anesthesiologist speaks to the patient prior to surgery and performs a brief physical assessment.
 This is to determine the choice and dosage of anesthesia and whether special precautions need to be taken.
 Patients will be given an intravenous (IV) sedation before entering the operating room.

-You can trust your Partial Gastrectomy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your partial gastrectomy surgery, please click here to contact our office or call us at (256)-880-1977.
+You can trust your Partial Gastrectomy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your partial gastrectomy surgery, please click below to contact our office.